baltpeter/benjamin-altpeter.de/content/contact.md

 static = true
 +++

-## Information according to § 5 of German TMG
+## Information according to § 5 of the German act implementing the DSA (DDG)

 Benjamin Altpeter
 Schreinerweg 6